ubruhin/LibrePCB/dev/doxygen/pages/workspace.md

 ## .librepcb-workspace

 This file indicates that the directory is a LibrePCB workspace and also contains the file format version.
-See [File Format Versioning] for more information about LibrePCB's file format versioning system.
+See @ref doc_versioning for more information about LibrePCB's file format versioning system.
 Because the workspace is intended to be forward compatible (i.e. should be usable with all future LibrePCB releases), the workspace file format should always stay at `v0.1`.

 ## projects/ {#doc_workspace_projects_dir}